Soniakeat/ghibli-web/README.md

 ## Backlog
-- Presentation by film ( one or all) with more details.
+- Presentation by film (all or one) with more details.
 - Animations/Design

 ## Data structure